Last Updated on

 Hardware/Electronics You’ll Need:

 The Yamaha acoustic guitar comes with some accessories in this bundle kit.
 While you’re getting it good with a few essentials like the tuner and gig bag, you will need a few more things to complete your set.
-For a full run-down on the extra essentials that we consider necessities, strum by our “Must-Have Accessories Guide.”
+For a full run-down on the extra essentials that we consider necessities, strum by our list of popular accessories for guitars.
 For now, here’s a few things you might be interested in buying to maximize your talent!

 - Choice of finish options